Pope's recipe to heal his painful knee? A shot of tequila - NewsBreak

 Pope's recipe to heal his painful knee?
 A shot of tequila

-Doctors have prescribed a wheelchair, cane and physical therapy to help heal Pope Francis ' bad knee.
+ROME — (AP) — Doctors have prescribed a wheelchair, cane and physical therapy to help heal Pope Francis' bad knee.
 He has other ideas.

 According to a viral video of the pope at the end of a recent audience, Francis quipped that what he really needs for the pain is a shot of tequila.